zilexa/Homeserver/README.md

 ### Step 6.
 Configure remote VPN access
 [VPN client configs](https://docs.pivpn.io/wireguard/) for yourself and others you trust to access non-exposed services, to manage your server remotely and to use your own adblocker remotely.

+### Step 7.
+Configure your apps & services
+The Docker guide explains how to access your services.
+Configuring & using your services is not covered by this guide.
+The overview of Docker applications below will contain some foldable sections with hints.

 &nbsp;